jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 title: An overview of KenPom, the NET, and other official metrics used by the NCAA Tournament selection committee in 2020
 author: Jacob Varner
 time_to_read: 10 minutes
-tags: NCAA Tournament
+tags: [NCAA Tournament]
-description: The NCAA Tournament selection committee uses a handful of evaluation metrics, such as KenPom, the NET, strength of record, and others, and this is how they work.
+description: The NCAA Tournament selection committee uses a handful of evaluation metrics, such as KenPom, the NET, the strength of record, and others, and this is how they work.
 ---

 A few years ago, the NCAA officially ditched the RPI (finally) and introduced a